 How do you get to Bruges?

-Getting to Bruges is a breeze, especially if you’re coming from elsewhere in Europe.
+Getting to Bruges is easy, especially if you’re coming from elsewhere in Europe.

 By train

 Bruges has a well-connected train station, making it easy to reach from other Belgian cities and beyond.
 If you’re coming from Brussels, it’s just an hour away.
 From Ghent, it’s even quicker at about 30 minutes.
-There’s also direct trains to Amsterdam, which take about 3 hours.
+There are also trains to Amsterdam, which take about 3 hours, normally changing at Antwerp or Brussels.

 Once you arrive at Bruges station, getting to the centre is simple.
 We’d recommend walking – it’s about 20 minutes to the city centre and it’s a nice walk through Bruges.